cloud-custodian/cloud-custodian/tools/c7n_mailer/README.md

 # Custodian Mailer

-A mailer implementation for custodian.
-Outbound mail delivery is still somewhat organization specific, so this at the moment serves primarily as an example implementation.
+A mailer implementation for Custodian.
+Outbound mail delivery is still somewhat organization-specific, so this at the moment serves primarily as an example implementation.

 ## Email Message Relay

-Subscribes to sqs queue, lookups users, and sends email via ses.

-Custodian lambda and instance policies can send to it, sqs queues should be cross account enabled for sending between accounts.
+Custodian Mailer subscribes to an SQS queue, looks up users, and sends email via SES.
+Custodian lambda and instance policies can send to it.
+SQS queues should be cross-account enabled for sending between accounts.

 ## Configuring a policy to send email

-Outbound email can be added to any policy by including the notify action.
+Outbound email can be added to any policy by including the `notify` action.

 ```yaml